 A cognitive bias on which advertising as a whole is based and which consists in saying that the more we are exposed to an object or a person, the more likely we are to have a positive image of it.

 (Yes, you can imagine that Coca-Cola, a company that everyone knows, still advertises today, so there is a reason 😉).

 To illustrate this bias, I like to use the example of the cereal box.
 Imagine two companies that produce breakfast cereal.
-The taste is similar.
+Taste is similar.
 The price is the same.
 The packaging is standard.
 And you arrive at your favorite store to choose between these two brands.
 Except you’ve seen the ad for one of them recently on TV.
 And that’s what will make the difference.

 You will most likely choose this brand because you have a more positive image of it than the one you don’t know.
 It’s the same with content exposure.
 See, today, you may not be a customer of ours.
 And you probably won’t become one immediately after reading this article.

 Now let’s say, in a few weeks, you need an automated prospecting tool.
 Or that someone you know has this need and asks you for advice… While you haven’t tested any tool on the market, chances are you will choose or recommend Waalaxy.
 Or at least will start with our tool. 😜 And considering how great the product is… maybe you won’t even shop around.

 So here’s a huge advantage over competitors who don’t do the same job of creating content.

 Before you start building a good Inbound Marketing strategy

 In B2B, good content is content that :